-The installer with the -upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello 3.10
+The installer with the -upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello 3.14

-''' foreman-installer --scenario foreman-proxy-content --upgrade\ --foreman-proxy-content-certs-tar ~/myproxy.example.com-certs.tar

---certs-update-all --certs-regenerate true --certs-deploy true '''
+''' foreman-installer --scenario foreman-proxy-content --upgrade\ --certs-tar-file ~/myproxy.example.com-certs.tar\ --certs-update-all --certs-regenerate true --certs-deploy tru e '''

 Congratulations!
-You have now successfully upgraded your Smart Proxy to 3.10 For a rundown of what was added, please see release notes.!
+You have now successfully upgraded your Smart Proxy to 3.14 For a rundown of what was added, please see release notes.!